 Frequently asked questions about BMC Digital Workplace

-BMC Digital Workplace is the applications that enable employees to interact with their IT and HR departments efficiently and "in the moment."
+BMC Digital Workplace is a set of applications that enable employees to interact with their IT and HR departments efficiently and "in the moment."
 You can find details about BMC Digital Workplace capabilities in Use cases.BMC Digital Workplace Catalog provides web-based administration of the next-generation service catalog.
 BMC Digital Workplace Catalog aggregates service catalogs from different sources and orchestrates fulfillment of service requests.
 For more information, see Creating and managing the service catalog.

 BMC Digital Workplace is aimed at consumers of IT or other services, while BMC Remedy IT Service Management (ITSM) is aimed at staff members delivering or supporting IT or other services.
 Both BMC Digital Workplace and BMC Remedy ITSM offer mobility UI options.
 For BMC Remedy ITSM, mobility was, in the past, delivered via BMC Mobility products, but it is now delivered via BMC Remedy with Smart IT.